9diov/slides/PITCHME.md

 ### MySQL

 * Recursive CTE (since 8.0)
-* If not supported, use [session variable](https://explainextended.com/2009/09/29/adjacency-list-vs-nested-sets-mysql/) and triggers.
+* If not supported, use nested set with [session variable](https://explainextended.com/2009/09/29/adjacency-list-vs-nested-sets-mysql/), R-tree index with geometry type.
 * Recommended: adjacency list for MySQL >= 8.0, nested set or closure table otherwise
 +++
 ### Oracle

-* Use `CONNECT BY` for adjacency list
+Use `CONNECT BY` for adjacency list

-* Recommended: adjacency list
+	SELECT  id, name
+	FROM    folder
+	START WITH
+	id = <id>
+	CONNECT BY
+	parent_id = PRIOR id
 +++
 ### SQL Server